In Him Ministries:

 The Way FM Radio

-“We serve in the new way of the Spirit.”
-(Romans 7:6)
+We serve in the new way of the Spirit

-“We serve in the new way of the Spirit.”
+We serve in the new way of the Spirit.

 Under the New Covenant, we have the total and complete forgiveness of ours sins through faith in Jesus Christ alone.
-Ephesians 1:7 says, "In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace,"
+Ephesians 1:7 says, “In him we have redemption through his blood, the forgiveness of our trespasses, according to the riches of his grace.”

 The power of the Law to condemn us was broken at the cross.

-Romans 6:14 says, "For sin will have no dominion over you, since you are not under law but under grace."
-And Romans 7:6 says, "But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code."
+Romans 7:5-6 says, “For while we were living in the flesh, our sinful passions, aroused by the law, were at work in our members to bear fruit for death.
+But now we are released from the law, having died to that which held us captive, so that we serve in the new way of the Spirit and not in the old way of the written code.”

 The Bible tells us that there are three kinds of people in this world.

-1. The natural man, someone who has not received Christ (1 Cor.
+1. The natural person, someone who has not received Christ (1 Cor.
 2:14);

 The Holy Spirit regenerates us.